emqx/emqx-docs/en_US/observability/log.md

 - **Max Log Files Number**: Specify the maximum number of rotated log files.
 Default value is `10`.

 - **Rotation Size**: Log file will be rotated once it reaches the specified size.
 It is by default enabled.
 You can type the specific value in the text box below.
-Select the units from the drop-down list.
-Optional values are: `MB`, `GB`, `KB`.
-Default value is `MB`.
 If you disable it, the value will be `infinity`, which means the log file will grow indefinitely.

 - **Log Level**: Select the log level to use from the drop-down list.
 Optional values are: `debug`, `info`, `notice`, `warning`, `error`, `critical`, `alert`, `emergency`.
 Default value is: `warning`.